whiteborr/hyperdrone/README.md

 ### Enemy Drones & AI

 Enemy AI uses a behavior-based design pattern for modular and extensible behaviors:

 - Base behaviors in `ai/behaviors.py`
 - Enemies delegate AI logic to behavior objects (`entities/enemy.py`)
 - TR3B enemies use patrol, chase, and dash behaviors (`entities/tr3b_enemy.py`)

+The game uses a data-driven enemy configuration system:

+- All enemy types are defined in `data/enemy_configs.json`
+- Enemy properties (health, speed, weapons) are configured in JSON
+- New enemies can be added without code changes

 The Maze Guardian is a multi-phase boss with laser sweeps, minion summoning, shields, and arena changes (`entities/maze_guardian.py`).